Skip to main content

 • Change: Birds often treat change as something to be feared.
 It’s essential to introduce new things to your bird slowly to help reduce some of the stress response.

-• Being held or touched: Birds must acclimate slowly to their owners and anyone else who wants to handle the bird.
+• Being held or touched: Birds must acclimate slowly to their owners and anyone else who wants to handle them.
 Gradually desensitize your bird to being touched, which will help make caring for your bird, vet visits, and having visitors more comfortable for both of you.

 How do I calm my stressed or scared bird?